gitaujustus/D-licieux/Readme.md

 # Délicieux

 ## Overview
-Delicious Recipes is a progressive web application that allows users to explore, create, and share a variety of mouth-watering recipes.
+[Délicieux](https://dericieux.vercel.app) Recipes is a progressive web application that allows users to explore, create, and share a variety of mouth-watering recipes.
 Whether you're a seasoned chef or a cooking enthusiast, this platform offers a diverse collection of culinary delights to inspire your next culinary adventure.

+## Live Demo
+Check out the live demo [here](https://dericieux.vercel.app).

 ## Features
 - Browse a wide range of recipes from various cuisines.